TimothyDelille/timothydelille.github.io/_content/stanford_cs228_probabilistic_graphical_modeling.md

 If each $$\bar \theta_i^{\delta^*}$$ has a unique maximum, problem is decodable.
 If some variables do not have a unique maximum, then we assign their optimal values to the ones that can be uniquely decoded to their optimal values and use exact inference to find the remaining variables' values.
 (NP-hard but usually not a big problem)

+How can we decouple variables from each other?
+Isn't that impossible due to the edges costs?

 ### Local search
 Start with arbitrary assignment and perform "moves" on the joint assignment that locally increases the probability.
 No guarantees but prior knowledge makes effective moves.